Quick Visit To See Zingala

 NAC-3 contains B&G’s Reflex control algorithms, developed to helm a yacht across a broad range of weather conditions and sea-states, alongside the electronics needed to operate a hydraulic or mechanical drive unit, while also interfacing with other components including heading sensors and rudder feedback units.

-We will be visiting the Madeira islands and the Azores in 2019.
+We will be visiting the Caribbean islands and then Panama in 2020.
 So if your looking for milage, Ocean sightings or just the tranquility of the sea this is the yacht for you.

 Marina Los Gigantes